Jagannath Temple, Puri: Legends

-Statue of Aruna, the charioteer of Surya, the Sun God, on top of the Aruna Stambha in front of the Singhadwara.

-According to legends in Madala Panji, the construction of the first Jagannath temple was commissioned by King Indradyumna, a Malava king, mentioned in the Mahabharata and the Puranas.
+According to legends recorded in Madala Panji, the construction of the first Jagannath temple was commissioned by King Indradyumna of Satya Yuga, a Malava king mentioned in the Mahabharata and the Puranas.

-Indradyumna put up for Jagannath to build the tallest monument in the world.
-It was 1,000 cubits (457.2 metres) high.
-He invited Brahma, the cosmic creator, consecrate the temple and the images.
+Indradyumna commissioned the construction of a monument for Jagannath that was intended to be the tallest in the world.
+The construction was said to measure 1,000 cubits (457.2 meters) in height.
+He invited Brahma, the cosmic creator, to consecrate the temple and its images.

-The traditional story concerning the origins of the Jagannath temple is that the original image of Jagannath at the end of the Dvapara Yuga, was manifested near a banyan tree, near the shore in the form of an Indranila Mani, or the Blue Jewel.
-It was so dazzling that it could grant an instant moksha, so the god Dharma, wanted to hide it in the earth, and was successful.
-In the Kali Yuga, Indradyumna wanted to find that mysterious image, and to do so, he performed harsh penance to obtain his goal.
-Vishnu then instructed him to go to the seashore of Puri, and find a floating log to make an image from its trunk.
+According to traditional accounts, the origins of the Jagannath temple trace back to Satya Yuga, when the original image of Jagannath was said to have manifested near a banyan tree by the shore in the form of the Indranila Mani (the Blue Jewel).
+It was said to be so dazzling that it could grant instant moksha.
+The god Dharma sought to conceal it within the earth and succeeded.
+In the Satya Yuga, Indradyumna wanted to find that mysterious image.
+To achieve that he performed severe penance.
+Vishnu then instructed him to go to the seashore at Puri, where he would find a floating log from which the image could be carved.

-Then, Indradyumna found the log of wood.
-He did a yajna, from which Narasimha appeared and instructed that Narayana should be made as a four-fold expansion, i.e., Paramatma as Vasudeva (Krishna), his Vyuha as Samkarshana (Balabhadra), his Yogamaya as Subhadra, and his Vibhava as Sudarshana.
+Indradyumna then discovered the log of wood.
+He performed a yajna, from which Narasimha appeared and instructed that Narayana be manifested as a fourfold expansion: Paramatma as Vasudeva (Krishna),Vyuha as Samkarshana (Balabhadra), Yogamaya as Subhadra, and Vibhava as Sudarshana.
 After this, Vishwakarma appeared in the form of an artisan and prepared images of Jagannath, Balabadra and Subhadra from the tree.

 When this log, radiant with light, was seen floating in the sea, Narada told the king to make three deities out of it and place them in a pavilion.
 Indradyumna got Vishwakarma, the architect of gods, to build a magnificent temple to house the deities, and Vishnu himself appeared in the guise of a carpenter to make the deities, on condition that he was to be left undisturbed until he finished the work.

 But just after two weeks, the queen of Indradyumna became very anxious.
 She took the carpenter to be dead as no sound came from the temple.
 Therefore, she requested the king to open the door.
 Thus, they went to see Vishnu at work, at which the latter abandoned his work, leaving the deities unfinished.
 The deity was devoid of any hands.
 But a divine voice told Indradyumna to install them in the temple.
 It has also been widely believed that in spite of the deity being without hands, it can watch over the world and be its lord.
 Thus, the idiom.